DiscipleTools/DT_DOCS/app/dt-app.rst

 .. _how-to-use-dt-app:

 ..
-NOTE:: You can use the app with any instance of Disciple Tools, but that instance needs to have the `mobile app Wordpress Plugin extension <https://github.com/DiscipleTools/disciple-tools-mobile-app-plugin>`_ installed on activated on your DT instance.
-Read :ref:`how to install the app plugin <app-plugin>`.
+NOTE:: You can use the app with any instance of Disciple Tools, but that instance needs to have the `mobile app Wordpress Plugin extension <https://github.com/DiscipleTools/disciple-tools-mobile-app-plugin>`_ installed and activated on your DT instance.
+Read :ref:`how to install and activate the app plugin <app-plugin>`.

 .. _app-login: